 It is my pleasure as Institute Director to welcome you to the website of IASH, the Institute for Advanced Studies in the Humanities.

 Founded in 1969 to promote creative and interdisciplinary thinking around the humanities, IASH was the first interdisciplinary research organisation of its kind in the United Kingdom.
-It is now located as an independent institute within the College of Arts, Humanities and Social Sciences and I am its eighth director.
+It is now located as an independent institute within the College of Arts, Humanities and Social Sciences and I am its ninth director.

 Nowadays, IASH supports activities and ideas spanning the University and beyond.
 The Institute welcomes visiting researchers from across the world.
 Since 1970, over 1,300 fellows have stepped through our doors.
 Up to 25 researchers are in residence at any one time in our amazing and eclectic 19th-century building just on the edge of the University’s central campus; we benefit from the views and the calm of the adjacent Meadows.
 We also host and sponsor exciting interdisciplinary events, and act as an incubator of new projects that bring collaboration and innovation to the fore.
 But our interests are not solely ‘academic’.
 We work with creative arts organisations across Edinburgh and Scotland, we engage with the Edinburgh Festivals and the city’s cultural institutions, and we offer reflective and accessible forums for the general public on important (and sometimes controversial) domestic and international topics.